sqlchow/sap-hana/deploy/ansible/_dev_guide.md

 ## Input Parameters

-The file `sap-parameters.yaml` must be maintained in the `ansible_config_files` sub-directory of the SDU deployment working directory.
+The file `sap-parameters.yaml` must be maintained in the SDU deployment working directory.

 The format of the file is as follows (example):
 ```